Engee documentation

 These equations describe the exact dependence of the output on the input in continuous time; numerical approximation methods are used to estimate them with finite accuracy.
 There are several types of solvers in Engee that implement different numerical integration methods to compute the output of a block.
 Each solver has its own advantages depending on the specific problem.

-The selected solver calculates the output of the block Integrator at the current time step using the current input value and the state value at the previous time step.
-To do this, the block Integrator saves the output value at the current time step for usage by the solver at the next time step.
+The selected solver calculates the output of block Integrator at the current time step using the current input value and the state value at the previous time step.
+To do this, the Integrator block stores the output value at the current time step for usage by the solver at the next time step.
 The block also provides the solver with an initial state to calculate the state of the block at the start of the simulation.
 By default, the initial state value is 0.
 Using the block parameters window it is possible to set a different value of the initial state.

 To create a fully discrete system it is recommended to use the block Discrete-Time Integrator.